Who was Deborah in the Bible?Question: "Who was Deborah in the Bible?"

 When the time came for battle, God again spoke through Deborah, who prompted Barak to marshal his forces.
 The Israelites came against the army of Sisera, and God granted the victory.
 The mighty Sisera himself was brought down by the hand of a woman, just as Deborah had said.
 As the commander rested after the battle, a woman named Jael drove a tent peg through his head.

-What can we learn from the life of Deborah?
+Who was Deborah in the Bible?
 We can see that God’s power is what matters, regardless of the instrument He chooses to use.
 Man or woman, strong or weak, confident or hesitant – all are strong when they are moved by God’s Spirit and filled with His strength.
 We can also see in Deborah a picture of God’s tender care for His people.
 As a mother cares for her children, so Deborah led and nurtured Israel (Judges 5:7).

 Recommended Resource: The Great Lives from God's Word Series by Chuck Swindoll